eclipse-basyx/.github/profile/README.md

 ### Eclipse BaSyx Python
 The [BaSyx-Python-SDK](https://github.com/eclipse-basyx/basyx-python-sdk) is an implementation of the specification of the  Asset Administration Shell in Python 3.
 It comes with JSON, XML and AASX adapters, a compliance tool, backend infrastructure and extensive [documentation](https://basyx-python-sdk.readthedocs.io/en/latest/)

+### Eclipse BaSyx TypeScript
+The [BaSyx-TypeScript-SDK](https://github.com/eclipse-basyx/basyx-typescript-sdk) provides client functionalities fully compliant with the Asset Administration Shell Version 3.
+It is intended to be used to develop web applications using Typescript.
+In addition, it also provides useful utility functions for working with AAS data.

 ### Eclipse BaSyx .Net
 BaSyx .Net is hosted in [basyx-dotnet](https://github.com/eclipse-basyx/basyx-dotnet).